toastplusplus/smb3roulette/README.md

 Open game.html, and press space or click to stop one of the roulette wheels.

+It will make you click or press space to play, as most browsers won't let web pages play sounds without interacting (OBS does not require this).

 # Use with OBS and Twitch

 Make sure you can play the game normally outside of OBS first.